groff_diff(7) — Linux manual page

 left, right, centered, and inline alignments within

-the document, respectively. file is a name
+the document, respectively. file is is a name

 associated with the production of the next image.